I can’t help but wince when I read another comment or hear another complaint about how “Facebook ads just don’t work.”

 Up until now, you may be using Facebook ads that drive people either to an external landing page or an app within Facebook that features your product, service, contact or subscription form.

-And up until now, you’ve likely been measuring success of those ads by CPC (Cost Per Click) and number of clicks.
+And up until now, you’ve likely been measuring success of those ads by CPC (Facebook reports on CPC (All) and CPC (Link Click).
+The first refers to all clicks and the second on all internal and outbound links.) and number of clicks.
 Completely ignoring the most important step.

 The beauty of Conversion Tracking is that you can now place an Offsite Pixel (just a small piece of code) on the conversion pages of your site to communicate with Facebook when an ad is successful.
 The “Actions” that Facebook displays in its reporting will now be directly related to Conversions.